 Google now includes site speed in it’s ranking algorithm.
 That means that your site’s speed effects SEO, so if your site is slow, you’re now losing visitors and reduced rankings in search engines.

 Enter Sunny HQ.
-For years we tried different hosts with a plethora of add on services and the result was to create our own.
-Sunny HQ utilizes the best hosting data centers coupled with enterprise level services.
+Sunny HQ utilizes the best hosting data centers coupled with enterprise-level services to provide blazing fast WordPress site speed.
 We have combined these under one brand to make the best WordPress full service hosting available.

-We are so sure that you will love Sunny HQ, that we will migrate your site for FREE just to show you how much better it runs in our environment.
-On top of that our subscriptions are completely risk free for 60 days.
-If you don’t like Sunny HQ for any reason, just tell us and we will help put your site back where it was – FREE.
+We are so sure that you will love Sunny HQ, that we’ll migrate your site for FREE just to show you how much better it runs in our environment.
+Also, all of our subscriptions are entirely risk-free for 60 days.
+If you don’t like Sunny HQ for any reason, just tell us, and we will help put your site back where it was – FREE.
 Check out our plans.

 If you want to do it yourself…

-You can if you prefer, host and run your site, but make sure to read further to help do everything needed for your WordPress site.
+You can host and run your own site, but make sure to read further to make sure you handle everything needed for your WordPress site.
 One word of warning, you will find yourself spending tons of time and resources to do something that you should be outsourcing.

 Start with a solid framework/theme

 The Twenty Fifteen “framework” (aka the default WP theme) is lightweight and quite speedy.
-It is very important to use a premium theme.
-Paid themes are kept up to date regularly and out perform free themes.
+It is essential to use a premium theme.
+While premium themes aren’t free, they are kept up to date regularly and significantly outperform free themes.

 Use an effective caching plugin

-Caching drastically improve page loads time, and best of all, all of them on WP.org are free and easy to use.
+Caching drastically improves page loads time, and best of all, many of the best caching plugins on WordPress.org are free and easy to use.

 Use a content delivery network (CDN)

-All of your favorite big blogs are making use of this, and if you are into online marketing using WordPress (as I’m sure many of my readers are) you won’t be surprised to here that some of your favorite blogs like Copyblogger are making use of CDN’s.
+All of your favorite big blogs are making use of CDN’s, and if you are into online marketing using WordPress, you won’t be surprised to hear that some of your favorite blogs like Copyblogger are making use of CDN’s.

 Optimize images (automatically)

 Yahoo! has an image optimizer called Smush.it that will drastically reduce the file size of an image, while not reducing quality.
-There is also an amazing, free plugin called WP-SmushIt which will do this process to all of your images automatically, as you are uploading them.
+There is also a fantastic, free plugin called WP-SmushIt which will do this process to all of your images automatically, as you are uploading them.

 Optimize your homepage to load quickly

-This is few easy things that you can do to ensure that your homepage loads quickly.
+There are a few easy things you can do to ensure that your homepage loads quickly.

-- Keep in minimal!
-Readers are here for content, not 8,000 widgets on the homepage
+- Keep it minimal!
+Readers are here for content, not 8,000 widgets on the homepage.

 Optimize your WordPress database

-This can be done manually or you can simply use the WP-Optimize plugin.
-This plugin lets you optimize the your database (spam, post revisions, drafts, tables, etc.) to reduce their overhead.
+Optimization can be done manually or you can use the WP-Optimize plugin.
+This plugin lets you optimize your database (spam, post revisions, drafts, tables, etc.) to reduce their overhead.

 Disable hotlinking and leeching of your content

 Hotlinking is a form of bandwidth “theft.”
-It occurs when other sites direct link to the images on your site from their articles making your server load increasingly high.
-This can add up as more and more people “scrape” your posts or your site (and especially images) become more popular, as must do if you create custom images for your site on a regular basis.
+It occurs when other sites direct link to the images on your site from their articles, increasing the load on your server.
+This can add up as more and more people “scrape” your posts.
+As your site and especially images become more popular, disabling hotlinking is a “must do” if you create custom images for your site regularly.

 Add an expires header to static resources